ioBroker/ioBroker.vis/README.md

 ```

 ## Default view
 You can define for every view the desired resolution (Menu=>Tools=>Resolution).
 This is only the visual border in edit mode to show you the screen size on some specific device.
-In real time mode it will not be visible and all widgets outside of border will be visible.
+In the real-time mode, it will not be visible and all widgets outside of the border will be visible.

 Additionally, you can define if this view must be used as default for this resolution.